arenatheme/hugeshop/setting-up-your-homepage.md

 #### **Header**

-The header is the rectangular area that runs across the top of your store containing your**logo, navigation, currencyconverter**,**account login, and cart, search**.
+The header is the rectangular area that runs across the top of your store containing your**logo, navigation, currency converter**,**account login, and cart, search**.
 It appears on every page and is intended to be used to promote your company's brand and make it instantly recognizable to your visitors.
 This is a static block and cannot be repositioned.

 ##### **Logo: **

 Your store’s logo provides branding for your site and a clickable link to return to the homepage.
-You can replace your logo with two type: text or image. which setting at **Theme Setting &gt; Header &gt;Site Logo**
+You can replace your logo with two type: text or image. which setting at **Theme Setting &gt; Header &gt; Site Logo**

 ##### **Search:**